 Certification: (Junior) Open Water Diver

-Cost includes educational material, lecture, DVD viewing, three open water dives, air fills, and scuba park admission.
+Cost includes educational material, lecture, DVD viewing, three open water dives and certification submission fee.

-Divers often have a need or want to affectively communicate underwater and a Full Face Mask course is the perfect starting point.
-Full face masks are also often used in waters with low visibility that may be contaminated or waters that are colder the full face mask will protect you from the elements.
-You will learn what mask is right for you, how to don a full face mask, and care and maintenance along with many other topics of interest on multiple mask models.
+Divers often have a need or want to effectively communicate underwater and a Full-Face Mask course is the perfect starting point.
+Full face masks are also often used in waters with low visibility that may be contaminated or waters that are colder the full-face mask will protect you from the elements.
+You will learn what mask is right for you, how to don a full-face mask, and care and maintenance along with many other topics of interest on multiple mask models.
+We teach with and you will use multiple masks unlike other places that may only have one.
+Why pay more for less, expect and get the best!
+Other follow-on courses can include mask with communications devices, gas blocks and more.

 PREREQUISITES FOR ENTERING THE COURSE